-Data quality statement: News media in Australia 2025 report
+Data quality statement: News media in Australia series

 Purpose

-The purpose of this data quality statement is to summarise all known data quality issues relating to data used in the ACMA’s first report against the Media Diversity Measurement Framework (the Framework), News media in Australia: 2025 report.
-The data quality statement:
+This data quality statement summarises all known data quality issues relating to the data assets used to report against the Media Diversity Measurement Framework

-• provides a method for recording strengths and limitations of data consistently across time
+• provide a method for recording strengths and limitations of data consistently across time

-• helps us communicate the quality of the data
+• help us communicate the quality of data product to our users

-• determines applicability of data when sharing and promoting reuse
+• determine applicability of data when sharing and promoting reuse

-• allows for comparability of quality across data assets.
+• allow for comparability of quality across data products.

 Scope

-Data from these sources have been incorporated into a single data ‘product’ – the ‘News media integrated data model’ – to support the development of interactive data reports and the News media in Australia: 2025 report.
+Data from a range of ACMA and external data assets has been incorporated into a single data ‘product’ – the ‘News media integrated data model’.
+This data model supports reporting against the framework via the News media in Australia reporting series and interactive reports.

-The primary focus of this data quality statement and data quality description is on ACMA data assets (excluding the ACMA annual consumer survey, which is covered by a standalone data quality statement).
-A full data quality assessment for external data assets is not included.
+The primary focus of this data quality statement and data quality description is on ACMA data assets (excluding the ACMA annual consumer survey, which has its own data quality statement).

-The ACMA has not undertaken a comprehensive data quality assessment for external data assets because we do not have access to all necessary information (e.g., detailed data collection methodology, data governance arrangements), and nor is the ACMA responsible for these processes.
+We have not undertaken a comprehensive data quality assessment for external data assets because we do not have access to all necessary information (for example, detailed data collection methodology or data governance arrangements), and we are not responsible for these processes.

 • a general description of each data asset